analogrelay/SignalRTutorial/tutorial/part1/index.md

 › dotnet new page --name Chat
 ```

 You should now have `Pages/Chat.cshtml` and `Pages/Chat.cshtml.cs` files in your project.
-First, open `Pages/Chat.cshtml.cs`, change the namespace name to match your other page models and add the `Authorize` attribute to ensure only authenticated users can access the
+First, open `Pages/Chat.cshtml.cs`, change the namespace name to match your other page models and add the `Authorize` attribute to ensure only authenticated users can access the Hubs.

 ```csharp
 using System;